P385 ‘Improving the efficacy and efficiency of the Section H Default provisions’

 - A new Event of Default for Parties should be introduced that triggers when a Party publically announces that they are ceasing to trade.

-ELEXON will present the Initial Written Assessment to the BSC Panel at its meeting on 11 April 2019.
+Elexon presented the Initial Written Assessment to the BSC Panel at its meeting on 11 April 2019, who recommended that the Modification proceed to the Assessment Procedure.